lukaszliniewicz/Pandrator/README.md

 **It may be flagged as a threat by antivirus software, so you may have to add it as an exception.**

-It creates a Pandrator folder, installs `curl`, `git`, `ffmpeg` and `Miniconda`, creates an environment, clones the XTTS Api Server repository and the Pandrator repository, and launches them.
+It creates a Pandrator folder, installs `curl`, `git`, `ffmpeg` and `Miniconda`, creates an environment, clones the XTTS Api Server repository and the Pandrator repository, installs dependencies and launches them.
 You may use it to launch Pandrator later.
-If you want to perform the setup again, you have to remove the Pandrator folder it created.
+If you want to perform the setup again, remove the Pandrator folder it created.
 Please allow at least a couple of minutes for the initial setup process to download models and install dependencies.

 For additional functionality:
 - Install Text Generation Webui and remember to enable the API.